Maintaining a safe and secure campus where we learn and work

 Maintaining a safe and secure campus at which to learn, work, live, and play is of the highest priority for the University of Vermont.
-The Office of Emergency Management works tirelessly to prepare the campus for anything it may face.
+The Office of Emergency Management works tirelessly to prepare the campus for anything it may face by preparing for, responding to, recovering from, and mitigating against natural and human caused disasters and emergencies.

 See Something, Say Something